Launceston Seaport Boardwalk, Launceston, Tasmania © Tourism Australia

 Taste the wines of the Tamar

-Within 20 minutes of leaving the city of Launceston you can find yourself in the Tamar Valley, a wine region known for its excellent chardonnay, riesling and pinot noir.
+Within 20 minutes of leaving the city of Launceston you can find yourself in the Tamar Valley, a wine region known for its excellent sparkling wine, chardonnay, riesling and pinot noir.
 Designate a driver and journey along The Tamar Valley Wine Route to sample the region's finest drops.
 Starting just south of Launceston, the 170-kilometre (106-mile) circuit takes in 32 wineries as it winds through countryside to Pipers Brook, in the north, and George Town, in the west.

 Meet the penguins